NikHoh/jetbot_maze/README.md

    - Install Adafruit_MotorHAT:
      - sudo pip install Adafruit_MotorHAT

-10. **Install Additional ROS Packages**:
+11. **Install Additional ROS Packages**:
 	- `sudo apt-get install ros-noetic-apriltag-ros`.
     - `sudo apt-get install ros-noetic-imu-filter-madgwick`.
     - `sudo apt-get install ros-noetic-image-pipeline`.

-11. Zip download or clone this repository and put the files from the `src` and the `config` folder into the correct positions of your workspace according to the following file structure.
+12. Zip download or clone this repository and put the files from the `src` and the `config` folder into the correct positions of your workspace according to the following file structure.
+Then build the workspace again with `catkin build`.

 ## File structure